How Much Does GSA Schedule Consulting Cost?

 Pricing can range based on a few factors which we’ll outline below, but assuming you want a full-service firm, it can cost anywhere from $20,000 to $25,000 for acquiring a GSA Schedule contract.

-We alert our potential clients that anything under $15,000 is suspicious and could be a scam.
-The gap between $15,000 and $20,000 is the difference between mid-range firms and full-service firms.
+We alert our potential clients that anything under $15,000 is suspicious for a full acquisition.
+The gap between $15,000 and $20,000 is typically the difference between mid-range firms and full-service firms.

 For example, if you’re a larger company with a large catalog of items, the proposal process will be more complex, and it can cost more.